syp0000/syp0000/README.md

 ## 👋 About me

 I build tools engineers actually use and PMs actually trust.
-My work sits between three groups that usually don't talk to each other: the engineers writing the code, the operators running the floor, and the leadership making the calls.
+My work sits between three groups that usually don't talk to each other: the engineers writing the code and the hardware, the operators running the floor, and the leadership making the calls.
 I translate between them, and I ship.

 Right now I'm a Customer Service Engineer at LSP USA, where I deployed a React + AWS reporting tool that cut daily documentation time by 35% for a 50-person manufacturing team.